 Parental conflict continues the cycle of children feeling confused and caught in the middle.
 Be supportive of your child and the stress they are under by conducting yourself in a mature manner when co-parenting with your ex.

 5. Don't make your children responsible for making adult decisions.

 Children should not be responsible for taking care of matters just because mom or dad stressed out.
 Make whatever adjustments you have to so that yourchild can be a child, with responsibilities of their normal age range.

 6. Don't ignore your child when they ask why there is a divorce.

 Not listening to your child and answering their questions sends them the message that their feelings dont matter.
-Answer your childrens questions no matter how painful the subject is for you.
+Answer your childrens questions in an age appropriate manner no matter how painful the subject is for you.